IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Erwin_Schr%C3%B6dinger" target="_blank">~~Erwin Schrödinger~~</a>

->“A great deal more was hidden in the Dirac equation than the author had expected when he wrote it down in 1928.
-Dirac himself remarked in one of his talks that his equation was more intelligent than its author.
-It should be added, however, that it was Dirac who found most of the additional insights.”

-― <a href="https://en.wikipedia.org/wiki/Victor_Weisskopf" target="_blank">Victor Weisskopf</a>

 >“We have no right to assume that any physical laws exist, or if they have existed up to now, that they will continue to exist in a similar manner in the future.”

 >“A new scientific truth does not triumph by convincing its opponents and making them see the light, but rather because its opponents eventually die and a new generation grows up that is familiar with it ...”